 I ignored this and said, "Lenny Schneider.
 This is Terry Patton, she's part-time production crew and part-time bodyguard for my wife."

 "I know her as Bekka Schneider.
 The rest of the world knows her as Becky Page."

 Hollis started giggling.
 "Are you really going to hold on to that fabrication?"

 "The whole tale about Becky Page being married to her producer, Lenny Schneider.
 It's a fantasy your studio concocted, for whatever reason.
 Becky Page would not be married to.... you."

 I stared at him briefly, then said, "You know what?
-I'm not even going to bother arguing with you.
+I'm not even going to bother arguing with you at the moment.
 That will waste time and energy.
-We're here to discuss specific things, and I have an odd feeling you're going to try the old strategy of keeping me distracted and annoyed by constantly trying to pick fights over irrelevant subjects....
+We're here to discuss specific things, and I have an odd feeling you're going to try the old debate strategy of keeping me distracted and annoyed by constantly trying to pick fights over irrelevant subjects....
 Like who my wife is.
 Let's go in."

 The doorman swung the heavy glass doors open for us. giving me a smile and saying, "Good afternoon, Mr. Schneider."

 "How ya doing, Ray?"
 I responded.
 "Still lifting?"

 "Oh yeah.
 I'm benching about 210 now, and I'm getting more defined where I want to be.
 Thanks for introducing me to your friend Jill, she's a fantastic trainer.
 Enjoy your lunch, sir."